 Texas Youth Hotline | Texas Department of Family and Protective Services (DFPS) — The Texas Youth Hotline provides prevention services to youths, parents, siblings, and other family members who are in need of a caring voice and sympathetic ear.
 Trained volunteers are on call to provide referral information, guidance on youth-related concerns, or just listen.
 The telephone hotline has been in operation since 1973, but text and chat services were added in 2014.
 You can also find answers to frequently asked questions.

 Find A Tarrant County Defense Attorney for Indecency with a Child | Law Offices of Richard C. McConathy

 Were you or your loved one arrested for alleged indecency with a child in Fort Worth?
 Take your criminal charges very seriously.

-The Law Offices of Richard C. McConathy will identify the best possible defenses for your case and help you achieve the most favorable outcome resulting the fewest possible penalties.
-Call (817) 422-5350 or contact us online to set up a free consultation.
+The Law Offices of Richard C. McConathy will identify the best possible defenses for your case and help you achieve the most favorable outcome resulting in the fewest possible penalties.
+Call (817) 422-5350 or contact us online to set up a consultation.